carloslfu/figma-app-linux/README.md

 Unofficial Figma desktop app rebuild for Linux users who want a workaround while official version is released.
 We <3 Figma :).
 Note that this app support local-fonts.

-Before run the AppImage you may need to install libfontconfig with: `sudo apt-get install libfontconfig-dev`
+Before run the AppImage you may need to install libfontconfig with: `sudo apt-get install libfontconfig-dev`, some distros don't need it.

 Link to AppImage [here](https://github.com/carloslfu/figma-app-linux/releases/download/1.0/Figma-63.3.0-x86_64.AppImage).